Philadelphia Driver License Suspension Lawyer

 You Have 2 License Numbers: This is one of the more frustrating situations for people because PennDOT never notifies you that you have a second number.
 A number is generated by PennDOT if you are found guilty of any offense that has a license suspension attached to it.
 Some examples include: DUI, Truancy, and Underage Drinking.
 Most of the time, someone doesn’t even have a PA ID or license number, but they get one issued anyway.
 After it’s issued, the person doesn’t know they have to acknowledge their suspension, so they go on living life.
 Years later, they get a new license and PennDOT doesn’t make the connection until even later, and they then suspend your license.
 It doesn’t seem fair, but PennDOT puts it on you to get everything done.

 Driver's License Suspension Lawyer Philadelphia

 PennDOT is run by human beings, and human beings can make errors.
 However, you are expected by PennDOT to not make any errors.
-While you can try to handle your License Suspension issues on your own, it is likely that you will fail because PennDOT’s rules are hard to navigate.
+While you can try to handle your License Suspension issues on your own, it is likely that you will fail, because PennDOT’s rules are hard to navigate.
 You should hire an experienced suspended license attorney to handle any issues you have.
 The Traffic Attorneys at The Law Offices of Greg Prosmushkin, P.C. have decades of experience handling these issues.
-Please call us today to schedule a free consultation.
+Please Contact Us today to schedule a free consultation.

 This content was written on behalf of Greg Prosmushkin.